 The Municipal Government Act (MGA) establishes a legal requirement for Council and Council committees to conduct business in public, and to ensure the public is notified of certain kinds of decisions.
 Kneehill County Council does this in the following ways:

-- Council Notes, a brief summary of the Council meeting including all Council decisions, is published on the Kneehill County website.
+Council Highlights, a brief summary of the Council meeting, including all Council decisions, is published on the Kneehill County website.